manish-bhusal/machine-learning/README.md

 *(Unlabeled data only has one or none of the parameters in a machine-readable form.
 This negates the need for human labor but requires more complex solutions.)*

 `3.` **Reinforcement Learning:** In this type of learning, the computer learns by taking actions and receiving rewards or punishments.
 For example, you can give the computer a virtual game and ask it to learn how to play the game to maximize its score.

+**Read this post to learn** [Indexing and Slicing in NumPy Arrays](https://www.pythoninformer.com/python-libraries/numpy/index-and-slice/)